njvsvalhalla/Tellurium/README.md

-# Named Pipe Wrapper for .NET 4.7.1
+# Tellurium Library for .NET 4.7.1 version 1.5.4

 A simple, easy to use, strongly-typed wrapper around .NET named pipes.